-the ILEC LCA of the new Exchange Area includes all of the ILEC LCA of the previous Exchange Area; and
+the ILEC LCA of the new Exchange Area includes all of the ILEC LCA of the previous Exchange Area;

-none of the telephone numbers in the CO Code have been ported or are in the process of being ported to another Carrier (e.g., a LEC or Wireless Carrier).
+none of the telephone numbers in the CO Code have been ported or are in the process of being ported to another Carrier (e.g., a LEC or Wireless Carrier);

+there are no Thousands-Blocks assigned to other Carriers for the same NXX.

-a Code Holder who is a LEC may request that an In-Service CO Code assigned in one Exchange Area within a Location Porting Zone (LPZ) be changed to another Exchange Area within the same LPZ, provided none of the telephone numbers in the CO Code have been ported or are in the process of being ported to another Carrier (e.g., a LEC or Wireless Carrier).
+a Code Holder who is a LEC may request that an In-Service CO Code assigned in one Exchange Area within a Location Porting Zone (LPZ) be changed to another Exchange Area within the same LPZ, provided none of the telephone numbers in the CO Code have been ported or are in the process of being ported to another Carrier (e.g., a LEC or Wireless Carrier) and there are no Thousands-Blocks assigned to other Carriers.

-A Code Holder requesting this change must submit a Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) to the CNA requesting the change and provide written justification in accordance with the above text and this Guideline.
-Before submitting a Part 1 requesting a change of Exchange Area for an Active CO Code, the Code Holder must request the NPAC to produce an ad hoc report that identifies the Carriers and associated quantities of ported telephone numbers and pending ports within the Active CO Code.
+A Code Holder requesting this change must submit a Part 1 Form (CO Code Assignment, Reservation, Information Change, or Return) or Part 1A Form (CO Code Assignment, Reservation, Information Change, or Return) to the CNA requesting the change and provide written justification in accordance with the above text and this Guideline.
+Before submitting a Part 1 or Part 1A requesting a change of Exchange Area for an Active CO Code, the Code Holder must request the NPAC to produce an ad hoc report that identifies the Carriers and associated quantities of ported telephone numbers and pending ports within the Active CO Code.

 If the report shows that there are ported telephone numbers or pending ports, a change of Exchange Area is not permitted.
 If the report shows that there are no ported telephone numbers or pending ports, then the Code Holder shall immediately remove the CO Code from the NPAC to ensure that no porting will occur between the time of the ad hoc report and the change of Exchange Area, and shall submit a Part 1 requesting a change of Exchange Area together with the NPAC ad hoc report to the CNA.
 On receipt of the Part 3 from the CNA, the Code Holder must update BIRRDS to show the change.
 On the LERG Effective Date, the Code Holder must immediately add the CO Code to the NPAC to ensure that porting can resume if applicable.